 Fantasy sites in the United States cover the biggest pro leagues (NFL, MLB, NBA , NHL and PGA) in addition to college basketball and football.
 The goal in all fantasy leagues is to draft a well-rounded team, stay under the salary cap and rack up the most stats.
 If you win your competition, you win real money.

 Pennsylvania has emerged as one of the states most interested in exploring sports betting possibilities.
 Over the course of a single week in 2017, state lawmakers made two moves to bring real money sports betting one step closer to fruition.

 First, there was the massive gambling overhaul passed in mid-October that declared live and online sports betting will be legal, taxed and regulated as soon as it becomes legal at the federal level.
-Federal law currently prohibits states other than Nevada from authorizing sports betting, but New Jersey’s efforts to challenge the prohibition in front of the Supreme Court along with growing popular support for legal sports betting make it seem increasingly likely Pennsylvania will eventually get what it wants, one way or another.
+Federal law currently prohibits states other than Nevada from authorizing sports betting, but New Jersey’s efforts to challenge the prohibition in front of the Supreme Court along with growing popular support for legal sports betting have helped clear the way for states such as Pennsylvania.

 Within days of the Pennsylvania House and Senate passing the gambling overhaul, Governor Wolf decided to allow the state lottery to begin offering virtual sports betting.
 Virtual sports betting is designed to look exactly like real sports betting but with the one obvious difference being that virtual sports games are never contested in the real world.
 The outcome is entirely random.
 Even so, the change shows a growing appetite for sports betting.

 At the end of October 2017, Governor Wolf signed the online gambling bill into law to legalize not just online casino games, fantasy sports and online poker, but also sports betting.
 Pennsylvania can now get to work implementing the law, drafting regulations and issuing licenses for everything except sports betting.